 - Do all locators have access to the same properties?

 Yes, generally speaking.
 Most locators in the DFW metroplex use the same listing service.
 Because we use the same service, we have access to the same properties.
-If you’ve seen a property advertised anywhere else, let us know and we’ll get you the info on it!
+If you’ve seen a property advertised anywhere else, let us know, and we’ll get you the info on it!
 At the same time, we like other locators, even if they work for other brokerage firms.
 It's a small apartment locating community, and we all have to work together as a network of apartment locators at one time or another.
 [Queue: "Lean on Me" by Bill Withers].
-We don't want to duplicate efforts, interfere with client-agent relationships, or anger our friends, so if you are working with another locator, be sure to let us know.
+We don't want to duplicate efforts, interfere with client-agent relationships, or anger our friends, so if you are working with another locator, be sure to let us know at the outset.

 - Are there furnished apartments to lease?